RoboticGen/Obo-blocks/docs/SRS.md

 Obo blocks will only interact with users on desktop-related devices.

 *   **Blockly Workspace**: Interface for building programs using Scratch Blocks.
-*   **Code Viewer** : Display Python code generated from Scratch Blocks and with read-only
+*   **Code Viewer/Editor** : Display Python code generated from Scratch Blocks and with modification facility
 *   **Output Console**: Display execution output and errors when evaluating Python code.

 ### Hardware Interfaces